OBDS-Training/Help/content/en/docs/connect/ssh-first-connection/index.md

 - Login nodes with more active users are less responsive.
   If you notice a drop in performance for simple commands (e.g., `ls`), consider logging out and connecting to a different login node.
-- The login node `cbrglogin3.molbiol.ox.ac.uk` has more memory available.
+- The login node `cbrglogin3.molbiol.ox.ac.uk` has more memory available (1TB), relative to only 250G on the other login nodes.
   If you are testing commands that require larger amounts of memory, consider connecting to that node.